frogsfrogs/frogsfrogs.github.io/flash-designs.md

 Available Designs:
 = Listed sizes are preferred/minimum.
 Can be bigger.
 = Pricing is for listed size.
 Pricing might vary a little depending on placement.
 (please click on image and view full size file)
+(on mobile you should be able to just zoom in on this page)
 <br><br>